 You should hear back from the Admissions Office within five business days of submitting your application.
 You will receive an official admissions decision once your three references have been received.
 References can frequently hold up the application process so we recommend getting in touch with your references to ensure they complete their forms.

-Aug.
-1 is the application deadline for full-time students both online and on-campus.
+For on-campus students, the deadline for applying is August 1.
 We recommend completing your application as soon as possible so you can receive your admissions response and make plans.

-For students taking an individual class as a commuter, auditor, or online, the application deadline is one week prior to the beginning of the desired class.
+For students taking an individual class as a commuter, auditor, or online, the application deadline is two weeks prior to the beginning of the desired class.